Welcome to E&A Team's Online Course Store

 CLICK FOR MORE INFO!

 E&A Team's Multifamily Accessibility Design Requirments Under Federal Laws meets the Oklahoma Housing Finance Agency (OHFA) QAP.
 It consists of three instructional modules and a comprehensive exam.
-Multifamily Accessibility Overview (ADA, 504, Fair Housing Act) - 1 hour Multifamily Accessibility Requirements under Section 504 of the Rehabilitation Act of 1973 - 1.5 hours Multifamily Accessibility Requirements under the Fair Housing Act - 1.5 hours Upon successful completion of the course materials and exams, trainees will receive a certificate stating that they have had five hours of Multifamily Accessibility Design Requirements training that meets the OHFA QAP.
+Multifamily Accessibility Overview (ADA, 504, Fair Housing Act) - 1 hour Multifamily Accessibility Requirements under Section 504 of the Rehabilitation Act of 1973 - 1.5 hours Multifamily Accessibility Requirements under the Fair Housing Act - 1.5 hours Exam - 1 hour to complete Upon successful completion of the course materials and exams, trainees will receive a certificate stating that they have had five hours of Multifamily Accessibility Design Requirements training that meets the OHFA QAP.
 Read more

 E&A Team's Multifamily Accessibility Design Requirements Under Federal Laws and Texas Accessibility Code course was designed to meet the requirements for the Texas Department of Housing & Community Affair's (TDHCA) QAP.
 It consists of four instructional modules and a comprehensive exam.
 Multifamily Accessibility Overview (ADA, 504, Fair Housing Act) - 1 hour Multifamily Accessibility Requirements under Section 504 of the Rehabilitation Act of 1973 - 1.5 hours Multifamily Accessibility Requirements under the Fair Housing Act - 1.5 hours Texas Accessibility Code Requirements - .5 hours Upon successful completion of the course materials and exams, trainees will receive a certificate stating that they have had five hours of Multifamily Accessibility Requirements training that meets the TDHCA QAP.
 Read more